RexxLA/rexx-repository/ARB/standards/work-in-progress/unicode/0350_Non_oo_Rexx_versions.md

 * Unicode support would offer several new BIFs.
 Let's call the main one **TEXT** (again, this is not a name proposal).
 TEXT(string) would return _a Unicode string_ (to be defined shortly).
 With a little help from the interpreter, static, parse-time analysis, would be able to determine if calls to TEXT were indeed to be resolved to the new BIF, and then calls with a literal argument could be treated as **literal Unicode strings** and optimized as such.

+* Of course new string literals could also be introduced, for example in the form **"string"T**.

 * The **result** from a call to TEXT would be the very same string received as an argument (or a copy of the string if the original had active references to it), but with an implementarion-defined, internal, flag that would indicate that the string was, indeed, an **Unicode string**.

+* Please note that this is the description given to the user, not becessarily what would be used as the **internal representation**.
+An implementation should be free to keep the original string, recode it into UTF-16, -32 or -8, or use some other means of storage.

-* The **encoding** to use would be the same as the one used in the program file, if supported by Rexx.
-An explicit encoding could be specified using an OPTIONS instruction.
+* The **encoding** to use would be the same as the one used in the program file.
+An explicit encoding could also be specified using an OPTIONS instruction.
   ```
-  OPTIONS UNICODE ENCODING(ISO-8859-1)
+  OPTIONS UNICODE ENCODING(ISO-8859-1) -- Applies to the whole file
   ```
 * **Explicit encodings**.
 An optional, second argument to TEXT could make the encoding explicit:
   ```
-  TEXT("string", "UTF-8").
+  TEXT("string", "UTF-8") -- Applies only to this bytes to text conversion
   ```
 * If any encoding errors were found, a **new condition** would be raised.
 An optional third parameter could be specified to allow ignoring of encoding errors, e.g.,
   ```
   TEXT("string", "UTF-8", "Ignore")
   ```
+  Question: what do we do with the "bad" codes?
+Substitute them, keep them as-is?
+This needs more work (see what other languages do).
 * The fact that there was or not an encoding error would be stored as part of the string status, and would be accesible using a specialized BIF.

 * The interpreter would provide an adapted set of **BIFs** for Unicode strings.
 They would work similarly to the standard BIFs, but at the _grapheme cluster_ level.